-The Office of Residential Living at Nicholls State University supports student success by providing dynamic residential communities and co-curricular experiences in a safe and secure environment, and advance the educational mission of Nicholls State University.
+The Office of Residential Living at Nicholls State University maintains a student-focused living-experience for residents by providing dynamic residential communities and co-curricular opportunities in a safe and secure environment.
+All while advancing the educational mission of the university by developing students and providing resources that foster a positive living-learning experience.